mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 ### Part 6.
 Subscribe to MQTT with Node-RED and write to InfluxDB

+Finally, to complete our system, we include a time series database named InfluxDB (used by CMU's OpenChirp).
+A time series database is not built on the traditional relational model.
+Instead, each element has a timestamp and the database is optimized to query the data over specified periods of time.

-Finally, to complete our system, we include a time series database named InfluxDB (see OpenChirp).
-This database can generate analytics of various sorts as well as providing storage and web visualizations.
+A time series database such as InfluxDB can generate analytics of various sorts as well as providing storage and web visualizations.

+With respect to IoT, time series databases are used mainly for anomaly detection and prediction.
+Anomaly detection and prediction have a wide variety of use cases.
+Here, we will use the web visualization and storage capabilities of InfluxDB.

 0. [Visit this page and install InfluxDB on your machine.](https://docs.influxdata.com/influxdb/v2.0/install/)